someguy891/ShakerTable-V2/README.md

 # Hardware
 To meet the goals outlined above, a NEMA 17-60mm stepper motor is used with a GT3 belt drive.
-This simple, cost effective design would also allow different types of vibration profiles to be ran.
+This simple, cost effective design would also allow different types of vibration profiles to be run.

 The table is currently controlled by an Arduino Uno R3 with the Accel Stepper library.

 A TB6600, a common stepper motor driver, is used to control the NEMA-17.
+This industrial grade stepper motor driver is commonly used for CNC machines and other automated industrial machines, and is inexpensive while also having features like selectable current and easy microstepping.

 A dedicated 24V, 15A power supply is used to power the stepper motor driver, to provide a larger working range for the stepper motor, without worry of brownout.
 Orignally, a smaller 12V, 5A power supply was used with a 3D printer stepper driver, but this caused many issues.
 At lower speeds, the motor failed to move at all, while at higher speeds the motor would shudder and move unpredicatably.
 This was due to a lack of amperage, and the lower voltage limited the max speed of the motor, as seen below.